ngocthachnguyen98/SDO-Assignment-2/README.md

   }
 }
 ```

 ---

 ### Security Group
-This security group provides access:
-* To EC2 instance for SSH, HTTP (to get the website)
+This security group provides access to the EC2 instance for SSH, HTTP.
-* To the RDS instance (to run update script like updatedb command for the TechTestApp)

 ```
 resource "aws_security_group" "main" {